davinel000/davinel000.github.com/_posts/2023-09-05-TheForgettingMachine.md

 ## Presentation
 The documentation of the artwork was presented on September 5, 2023, at Open Space Domshof Bremen.
-The final exhibition is scheduled to be held from November 20-27, 2023, at UMZU Bremen.
+The work was exhibited November 20-27, 2023, at UMZU Bremen.

 ![Presentation photo](/assets/images/portfolio/forgetting_machine/photo David Bartusch -Open-Space-Expanded-Animation.jpg)
 *photo: David Bartusch*